decent-im/prosody-modules/mod_pubsub_serverinfo/README.markdown

 is 300 seconds (5 minutes).
 To change this simply put in the config:

     pubsub_serverinfo_publication_interval = 180 -- or any other number of seconds

+To detect if remote domains allow their domain name to be included in the data that this module publishes, this module will perform a service discovery request to each remote domain.
+To prevent a continuous flood of disco/info requests, the response to these requests is cached.
+By default, a cached value will remain in cache for one hour.
+This duration can be modified by adding this configuration option:

+    pubsub_serverinfo_cache_ttl = 1800 -- or any other number of seconds